isi95010/LuluMacOS/docs/README.md

 ### Working around CPU changes to Coreboot 4.20+
 Coreboot firmware 4.20 (5/15/2023 release) has a known issue where booting macOS will hang even if you think you've created a plugin-type SSDT.
 To fix this, we'll use an SSDT to manually define them.
 Credits to [ExtremeXT](https://github.com/ExtremeXT) for the fix described in method #2, which inspired method #3 and was finally refined to method #1.
-- Method 1 Rename the CPU threads while adding CPU addressing and plugin-type.
+- Method 1 Rename the CPU threads while adding CPU addressing and plugin-type with [this SSDT](acpi/ssdt-plug-4200.dsl).
 - Method 2 [SSDT-PLUG-ALT](https://github.com/meghan06/croscorebootpatch).
 - Method 3 (see ACPI>Delete patch)